FlorianStuettgen/EvoSec/docs/README.md

-# EvoSec Documentation
+# SOC_Replay Documentation

-This documentation mirrors the structure of the EvoSec wiki, reorganized into a file-based docs directory.
+This documentation mirrors the structure of the SOC_Replay wiki, reorganized into a file-based docs directory.

 ## Contents